Nllii/jobfilter/README.md

-#### Things todo, that don't really improve the quality of the program.
+## Things todo, that don't really improve the quality of the program.

-TODO: Remove api_keys.
+- [ ] Remove api_keys.

-TODO: finish writing the functions to include search parameters.
+- [ ] finish writing the functions to include search parameters.

-TODO: use pandas to fix the CSV.
+- [ ] use pandas to fix the CSV.

-TODO: clean data.
+- [ ] clean data.